Derek James

 Derek James (born 28 September 1960) is a South African professional golfer currently playing on the Sunshine Tour.

+Career

-James was born in Durban and lives in Southbroom with his wife and two children.
+In 1960, James was born in Durban, South Africa.
 He was the 1984 South African Strokeplay champion, his biggest amateur win.

-He turned professional later that year and joined the Sunshine Tour.
+James turned professional later that year and joined the Sunshine Tour.
 He won his first title there in 1991, and would add six more wins between then and 1994.
-He was also runner-up in the South African Open in 1992, and won the Canadian Tournament Players' Championship in 1994, in addition to picking up three minor tournament victories in the United States.
-He retired from competitive golf in 1997, and is now the head professional at Southbroom Golf Club.
+He was also runner-up in the South African Open in 1992.
+He won the Canadian Tournament Players' Championship in 1994, in addition to picking up three minor tournament victories in the United States.

+James retired as a touring professional golf.
+He is now the head professional at Southbroom Golf Club.

+Personal life

+James lives in Southbroom, South Africa with his wife and two children.